 I built a stretcher frame from PVC pipe for painting the silk.

 Here is the sketch of the main design; it is two trees that twist together.

 The side panels were done in much the same way except that I substituted different sizes of the PVC to make the frame the right size.
 The lettering was enlarged on the computer and pages pieced together.
 Then it was lightly transferred to the silk in pencil before painting.
 The blessings were:

 Front: “This is my beloved, this is my friend.”

 Right Side: “I betroth you to me forever.”

 Left Side: “May the Lord bless you and keep you.”

-Each finished piece carefully rolled up in plain moving paper and steamed with a bamboo steamer on the stove for an hour to set the colors.
+Each finished piece was then carefully rolled up in plain moving paper and set into a bamboo steamer on the stove for an hour to set the colors.

 And here is the frame assembled upside down in my garage (don’t look at all the unfinished projects!)
 Each corner was drilled, bolted and numbered so that the crew at the venue could put it together easily.

 And then came hours and hours of pressing each piece, ironing a fusible cotton backing, hemming and stitching it all together.
 The florist did an amazing job of decorating!